Crossrail

-The Elizabeth line is operated by MTR Corporation (Crossrail) Ltd as a London Rail concession of Transport for London (TfL), in a similar manner to London Overground.
+The Elizabeth line's initial operating concession was awarded to MTR Crossrail as a London Rail concession of Transport for London (TfL), in a similar manner to London Overground.
 TfL's annual revenues from the line were forecast in 2018 to be nearly £500 million in 2022–23 and over £1 billion from 2024 to 2025.

-The total estimated cost rose from an initial budget of £14.8 billion to £18.8 billion by December 2020.
+The total estimated cost rose from an initial budget of £14.8 billion to a revised estimate of £18.9 billion by May 2022.
 Originally planned to open in 2018, the project was repeatedly delayed, including several months caused by the COVID-19 pandemic.

 Since the project was completed, Crossrail International continues to provide consulting services to other railway projects globally.
+Crossrail 2, a proposed north-south line that would connect with the Elizabeth Line at Tottenham Court Road station, was safeguarded in 2008 but shelved in 2020.